woodser/monero-ts/docs/developer_guide/getting_started.md

 ## The next step

-Continue to [Getting Started with Monero Javascript Part 2: Creating a Web Application](https://github.com/monero-ecosystem/monero-javascript/blob/master/docs/developer_guide/web_app_guide.md) to learn how to write client-side web browser applications with monero-javascript.
+Continue to [Getting Started with monero-javascript Part 2: Creating a Web Application](https://github.com/monero-ecosystem/monero-javascript/blob/master/docs/developer_guide/web_app_guide.md) to learn how to write client-side web browser applications with monero-javascript.